A topic from the subject of Inorganic Chemistry in Chemistry.

 Procedure:

-2. Bring the solution to a boil while stirring constantly.
+2. Bring the solution to a boil while stirring constantly using a magnetic stirrer.
+Monitor the temperature carefully.

-3. Add 5 mL of 1% sodium citrate solution to the boiling solution and continue stirring.
+3. Add 5 mL of 1% (w/v) sodium citrate solution to the boiling solution and continue stirring vigorously.
+Note the time of addition.

-5. Continue stirring for an additional 30 minutes to complete the reaction.
+5. Continue stirring for an additional 30 minutes to ensure complete reduction of the gold ions.

-• Centrifugation helps to isolate the gold nanoparticles from the reaction mixture.
+• Centrifugation helps to separate the gold nanoparticles from the remaining reactants and byproducts in the solution.

 Significance: